-Your water footprint is the amount of water you use in and around your home, school or office throughout the day.
+Your water footprint 1 is the amount of water you use in and around your home, school or office throughout the day.
 It includes the water you use directly (e.g., from a tap).
-It also includes the water you use indirectly – this is the water it took to produce the food you eat, the products you buy, the energy you consume and even the water you save when you recycle.
-You may not drink, feel or see this virtual water, but it makes up the majority of your water footprint.
-If you examine your lifestyle you can evaluate your water footprint using data that is based on average water use.
-In fact, water footprints can be calculated for individuals, households, businesses and countries.
+It also includes the water it took to produce the food you eat, the products you buy, the energy you consume and even the water you save when you recycle.
+You may not drink, feel or see this virtual water, 2 but it actually makes up the majority of your water footprint.

-Examples of how the blue, green and grey water footprints contribute to an item's total water footprint can be found in the right column of the Water Footprint Network's Food Gallery.
+Examples of how each of these contributes to an item's total water footprint can be found in the Water Footprint Network's Product Gallery.

-*All water footprint content and sourcing comes from the Water Footprint Network (WFN).
-The concept of water footprints was created by Dr. Arjen Hoekstra, who along with the others at the WFN, developed the framework and established the Netherlands-based organization as the preeminent research center in the field.
+The water footprint concept, sources and methodology come from the Water Footprint Network (WFN).
+The concept was created by Dr. Arjen Hoekstra who, along with the others at the WFN, developed the framework and established the international organization as the foremost research network in the discipline.